 - Generate Leads

-- Create Community around your Brand
+- Create a Community around your Brand

 Time: How much time can you devote to a social network each week?
-Plan for around an hour per day per social network - and more in the growth stages.
+Plan for around an hour per day per social media network – and more in the growth stages.

-Audience: What does your target demographic look like?
+Target Audience: What does your target demographic look like?
 If you know, do you know on what social media platforms they hang out?

 For more on choosing the right social media platform, check out “Social Media Marketing: Which Platform is Right for your Business?“

-Step 3: Optimize your Profiles and Pages
+Step 3: Optimize Your Profiles and Pages

-Your social media Profile and Pages are an extension of your website.
-Everything there, despite being on someone else's site, is yours.
-You're responsible for it.
+Your social media profile and pages are an extension of your website.
+Everything there, despite being on someone else’s site, is yours.
+You’re responsible for it.